-Fourteen states require that a supervisor or manager be present when an underage seller conducts an alcoholic beverage transaction.
+Fifteen states require that a supervisor or manager be present when an underage seller conducts an alcoholic beverage transaction.
+This is an increase of one state from the previous year, as West Virginia added this requirement to law.

 Trends in Age of Seller Policies